inno-nl/go-http-client/README.md

 When you want to spawn a new request, call `client.NewRequest()` which will return a pointer to a `httpclient.Request` struct.

-You can use the same methods that the client has such as `Parameter` or `Header` to modify the request.
+You can use the same methods that the client has, such as `Parameter` or `Header`, to modify the request.

 When you're ready to send the request, call `request.Send()`